-In teaching Geography and Development Studies, I want students to understand themselves – their histories, their knowledges, their practices – in relation to their local communities and the world.
-I show how deeply intertwined histories of expropriation, slavery and colonialism have produced and continue to produce our contemporary geographies of power and difference.
-I believe students learn best when they are both analyzing social theory and grounding such theory in empirical practice.
+In teaching Geography courses, I want students to understand themselves – their histories, their knowledges, their practices – in relation to their communities and the world.
+I show how histories of expropriation, slavery and colonialism have produced and continue to produce our contemporary geographies of power and difference.
+I believe students learn best when they are analyzing social theory and grounding such theory in practice.
 I share what I have learned through my life and work, and encourage students to draw on their experiences to transform the material we read.
-In so doing, I aim to equip students with the analytical tools necessary for responding to urgent contemporary global challenges.
+In so doing, I aim to equip students with the tools necessary for responding to urgent global challenges.

-My teaching interests fall into the areas of critical human geography, development studies, political economy, postcolonial/feminist science and technology studies, critical race theory, and African studies.
-I have taught Introduction to Geography, Introduction to Development Studies, and Development in History and Theory.
+My courses draw on work from critical human geography, political economy, critical race theory, and postcolonial/feminist science and technology studies.
+Most recently, I designed and taught Nature, Culture, Power; and Global Environmental Politics.
+I also worked as a graduate student instructor for Introduction to Geography, Introduction to Development Studies, and Development in History and Theory.

 What Students Say

 "Erin is amazingly helpful.
 I was consistently impressed by how I was supported by her, especially in essays.
-She taught me how to write!" - Spring 2014
+She taught me how to write!" -- Development in Theory and Practice, Spring 2014